Skimmeroni/Appunti/AI4ST/Statistica4AI/Descriptive Statistics/Introduction/Introduction.typ

 	          and _Iris Virginica_.
 The first and second column contain, respectively, the length and the width of the petal of the flower (in centimetres), while the third column contains the species of the flower.
-The table has been split into two due to limited space.],
+This is an example of multivariate dataset, with two numerical variables and a categorical variable.],
 	table(
-		columns: 6,
+		columns: 3,
-		stroke: none,
-		table.header([*Petal Length*], [*Petal Width*], [*Species*],
-		             [*Petal Length*], [*Petal Width*], [*Species*]),
+		table.header([*Petal Length*], [*Petal Width*], [*Species*]),
 		..csv("iris.csv").flatten()
 	)
 ) <Iris>

-If the number of variables is two and are both numerical, a known graphical representation of the variables is through a *scatter plot*.
-A scatter plot is constituted by a series of dots in a two-dimensional Cartesian plane; each dot represents an object in the sample and the $x, y$ coordinate of each point are its values of the two variables.
-A scatter plot shows "at a glance" how two-dimensional data is distributed.
+A known graphical representation of bivariate numerical datasets is the *scatter plot*.
+A scatter plot is made up by of dots drawn in a two-dimensional Cartesian plane; each dot represents an object in the sample and its $x, y$ coordinates are the observations of the respective variables for that element.
+A scatter plot gives an insight on how the data is "spread out" in space.

+A scatter plot is also possible when the number of variables is three.
+If all three variables are numerical, it entails drawing a three-dimensional Cartesian plane and each point would have
+$x, y, z$ coordinates, one for each variable.
+A three-dimensional scatter plot is very hard to read however, which is why it is not so common.

-A scatter plot is also possible, but less common, when the number of (numerical) variables is three, considering a three-dimensional Cartesian plane where the $x, y, z$ coordinates are the values of the three variables for each object.
-If the third variable is categorical, the scatter plot can be simplified by maintaining the two-dimensional Cartesian plane and representing the third variable either by the color of the dot or the shape of the dot.
+If instead the three variables are two numerical and one categorical, a scatter plot is effective.
+The idea is to draw a two-dimensional Cartesian plane, assigning the $x, y$ coordinates to the two numerical variables, and representing the categorical variable either by drawing dots of different colors or dots of different shapes.

 #exercise[
 	Draw a scatter plot of @Iris.
 ]
 #solution[
 	#figure(
-		caption: [Scatterplot of @Iris],
-		image("scatter.svg", width: 75%)
+		caption: [Scatterplot of @Iris.
+The two numerical variables occupy the $x$ and $y$ axes, while the categorical variable (the species) is mapped to the color of the dots.], image("scatter.svg", width: 75%)
 	)
 ]